thanhleviet/resistType_docker/README.md

 or
 > docker  run --rm -it  -v /Path/To/LocalDirectory/:/data c9d18d875199 mlstTyping.py -s sampleID -c contig.fasta -o outDir

 Similarly, use plasmidFinder.py for plasmidFinder typing, and isfinder.py for insertion sequence identification.
 The input of MLST, plasmidFinder and isFinder is similar.
 The default output directory of these are mlst/, plasmidfinderOutput/, isfinderOutput/ respectively, and all output files have a prefix that is the sampleID.

+Running plasmidFinder from raw read might not be as sensitive as from WGS assemblies as the some of the inc genes (~35%) are relatively short (<300bp)  which could reduce the number of reads mapped to these genes in the filtering step.
+For MLST typing and isfinder, this is not the case as the MLST loci are roughly ~500bp and the insertion sequences in ISDB only have <1% (38/4580) sequences with length <300bp.